sunnyRK/RAIxCompundSafe/README.md

 ## Challenge

-For this challenge, you’re invited to build an insurance solution where Safe owners can deposit ETH on Compound and keep the received aETH in a saviour contract.
+For this challenge, you’re invited to build an insurance solution where Safe owners can deposit ETH on Compound and keep the received cETH in a saviour contract.
 When a Safe gets liquidated, the saviour should redeem ETH from compound and add it in the Safe.

 ## Solution